ForomePlatform/anfisa/doc/user/suppl/dtree_syntax.rst

         label (string)

-The following rules must be hold:
+The following rules must be followed:

 - All instructions (excluding Return-sub-instruction of If-instruction) must start at the first character of a line, no indentation